mountrcg/freeaps/README.md

 - show ISF as the key parameter in this oref adaption in the header near current BG
 - move the Enacted popup a bit further down to review Header info simultaneously
 - make space for this and the eventual BG up there as well, so COB and IOB are small icons
+- show TDD 24hr rolling and from yesterday
 - colors harmonized

 ![view FAX](screen-FAXaisf.png)